Ever wondered what it’s like to be a digital nomad?

 Since then we are constantly on the road, except a couple of months each year visiting family and friends in Germany.

 At the moment we are living on the beautiful island of Koh Phangan in Thailand, which has become a home base for us.
-From here we discover the rest of Thailand and Southeast Asia, which is the focus of our blog.
+From here we discover the rest of Thailand and Southeast Asia, which is the focus of Home is Where Your Bag Is blog.

 How long have you been on the road?